react-native-webview/react-native-webview/README.md

 If you need the exact same Webview as the one from react-native, please use version **2.0.0**.

-_This package will then follow semver rules with the next releases._
+_This package will then follow semver rules for the next releases._

 ## Getting Started